onzfonz/comp227/src/content/6/en/part6a.md

 store.dispatch({
   type: 'NEW_TASK',
   payload: {
-    content: 'state changes are made with actions',
+    content: 'understand more fully how state changes are made with actions',
     important: false,
     id: 2
   }